Lucky4Luuk/Brainrot/SPECS.md

 ## Commands
 The basic commands are similar to the original brainfuck commands.
-The cell pointer points to an 8 bit memory address allocated as consecutive virtual memory when needed.
+The cell pointer points to an 8 bit memory address.
 The virtual memory should be unbounded to the right, but bounded on the left.

 |Command|Description